 It’s officially sweata weatha!
-Time to turn up the thermostat, cozy up in your favorite cotton/cashmere/fleece sweater while sitting on the couch sipping a venti pumpkin spice latte with extra whip (is it really a PSL without extra whip?), and begin the search for what to treat yourself to this holiday season with all the money you have saved since switching to Pogo.
+Time to turn up the thermostat, cozy up on the couch in your favorite sweater while sipping a venti pumpkin spice latte with extra whip (is it really a PSL without extra whip?), and begin the search for what to treat yourself to this holiday season with all the money you have saved since switching to Pogo’s Auto Pay Program for Prepay Power.
 Am i right?

-Since we’re all likely to be spending more time at home this winter than we ever did before, there is a strong probability that you will be using more electricity than you normally would.
+We are all spending more time at home since the pandemic started.
 We know that the last thing you want to worry about is a high electricity bill and the bill shock that overcomes us as we look at the amount due.
+Before that happens, you can make small changes that have a big impact on your electricity usage and how much you are paying for your energy each month so you can save on electric when and where possible.

-As always, Pogo’s got your back and we’ve gathered some of our favorite tips to help reduce your electric usage and save you money, so you can relax and enjoy sweata weatha.
+As always, Pogo’s got your back and we’ve gathered some of our favorite tips to help reduce your electric usage and survive the pandemic, so you can relax and enjoy sweata weatha.

 Tip #1 – If you’re leaving home for more than 4 hours, lower your thermostat to 68 degrees – UNLESS you have pets, consider setting it to 73 degrees at least.